 The bill proposes significant changes to the structure of magistrate courts in New Mexico, specifically targeting the McKinley, Santa Fe, Torrance, Dona Ana, and Lea districts.
-It amends several sections of the New Mexico Statutes Annotated (NMSA) 1978 to reflect these changes.
+It amends several sections of the New Mexico Statutes Annotated (NMSA) to reflect these changes.
 For instance, the Dona Ana district will maintain seven magistrates operating as a single court in Las Cruces, while the Lea district will have four magistrates with specific divisions operating in Hobbs, Eunice, and Lovington.
-The McKinley district will have three magistrates in Gallup, and the Santa Fe district will continue with four magistrates in Santa Fe.
+The McKinley district will have three magistrates in Gallup, and the Santa Fe district will consist of four magistrates in Santa Fe.

-Additionally, the bill outlines the future structure of the Rio Arriba district, which will have two magistrates operating in Espanola, with a transition in 2027 to have them ride circuit to Tierra Amarilla instead of Chama.
+Additionally, the bill outlines the future structure of the Rio Arriba district, which will have two magistrates operating as a single court in Espanola, with a transition in 2027 to include circuit riding to Tierra Amarilla.
 The Torrance district will have one magistrate based in Moriarty.
-The amendments also clarify the election process for magistrate judges, stating that they will be elected by voters in their respective divisions rather than at large from the district.
-Overall, the bill aims to streamline the operations of magistrate courts across these districts while ensuring local representation in the election of magistrate judges.
+The bill emphasizes that magistrate judges will be elected by the voters of their respective divisions and must reside within those divisions while having district-wide jurisdiction.
+These amendments aim to streamline the operations of magistrate courts across the specified districts.

 Final Version: 35-1-10, 35-1-16, 35-1-20, 35-1-24, 35-1-29, 35-1-33